 However, “no dissolution shall be allowed unless the party alleged to be incapacitated shall have been adjudged incapacitated according to the provisions of Florida Statute 744.331 for a preceding period of at least 3 years” (Florida Statutes — Chapter: 61.052).

-If you live in Clermont, Groveland, Winter Garden, Ocoee or any other community within Lake, Orange, Sumter or Osceola counties and need advice pertaining to divorce, we offer a free family law consultation to discuss your rights.
+If you live in Clermont, Groveland, Winter Garden, Ocoee or any other community within Lake, Orange, Sumter or Osceola counties and need advice pertaining to divorce, we offer a family law consultation to discuss your rights.

 Contact The Law Offices Of Justin Rickman

 We know you have many questions about divorce.
-For a free consultation with a lawyer to get answers to your questions about Florida family law and how it pertains to your issue, give us a call today at 352-269-8652, or contact us online.
+For a consultation with a lawyer to get answers to your questions about Florida family law and how it pertains to your issue, give us a call today at 352-269-8652, or contact us online.